SabyasachiH/bigdatabase/README.md

 1. Install Ansible 2.4.1.0 and SSHPASS.
 2. In your terminal change your directory into the project directory (i.e. `cd bigdatabase`)
-3. Run the ansible_wrapper.sh ```./ansible_wrapper.sh -b <Target machine hostname> <Target machine ip> <Target machine ssh port> <Target machine ssh user> [hadoop]```
+3. Run the ansible_wrapper.sh ```./ansible_wrapper.sh -b <Target machine hostname> <Target machine ip> <Target machine ssh port> <Target machine ssh user> [hadoop]```.
-4. If Java is to be installed, please set setup_java to True in the vars file
+4. If Java is to be installed, please set *setup_java* to *True* in the *vars* file

 Note:
-1. Hadoop will not be installed if parameter is not specified
+1. Hadoop will not be installed if parameter is not specified.
-2. Script will ask for sudo passwords multiple times during execution, please ensure provided user has elevated rights
+2. Script will ask for sudo passwords multiple times during execution, please ensure provided user has elevated rights.

 # Web-user Interfaces
 --------------------------------------------------------------------------------